-There are many ways to design a Postbac Premed Program academic program and schedule that best meet a student's needs.
-The tables in this section lay out a number of options: a traditional sequence (p.
-65), a part-time sequence (p.
-66), and an accelerated sequence (p.
-67) for those students who are prepared academically to begin General Chemistry and Physics, with concurrent enrollment in Calculus I (if needed).
+To best meet the needs of the student, there are many ways to design a premedical academic program.
+The tables in this section illustrate several options: a traditional sequence (p.
+66), a part-time sequence (p.
+67), and, for those students who are prepared academically to begin General Chemistry and Physics, an accelerated sequence (p.
+68).

 Information is also given on summer enrollment (p.
-68) for students who may need to begin their studies in the summer before their first fall enrollment to prepare for mathematics, chemistry, and/or physics.
+69) for students who may need to begin their studies in the summer before their first fall enrollment to prepare for mathematics, chemistry, and/or physics.